vOdden/nRF_benchmark/README.md

 --

 - VWW 17/2 conflict solved by implementing model directly into main file submitter_implemented | idk why, but it works.
+- Same solution also works for KWS, IC and AD.

 ---